 Analysis and evaluation: They regularly assess their progress, identify areas of improvement, and learn from past experiences to refine their future plans.

 Long-term perspective: A planning mindset involves thinking beyond short-term gains and focusing on sustainable, long-term success.

 Research suggests that only 35% of workers have a planning mindset.
 But, you don’t have to be born with it.
 You can become a planner.
 Set a goal and develop a strategy for achieving the goal.
 Boom you have a planning mindset!

 The NewRetirement Planner is designed for the planning mindset.
 Anything is possible with a plan.

 Wells Fargo defines 4 components of a planning mindset with regards to personal finance.
 How many of these apply to you and your approach to money?

-Wells Fargo found that workers with a planning mindset felt significantly better than others about life, retirement and their future.
+Wells Fargo found that workers with a planning mindset felt significantly better than others about life, retirement, and their future.
 Additionally, a planning mindset is a powerful predictor of positive financial outcomes and personal wellness — regardless of income levels.
-It benefits those with significant resources and without.
+It benefits those with significant resources and those without.

 Just look at how much better people with a planning mindset feel about their finances.
 They are: